huddaluni/Learn_Python/README.md

 cdata.info()

 cdata.isnull().sum()
+# Replacing Null values:

-## Note: there were no null values in the data, however if we has encountered any nuls we could have performed a) forward fill or b) backwards fill, c)replacing with mean , mode or, median
+Note: there are no null values in this data, however if we had encountered any nulls we could have performed a) forward fill or b) backwards fill, c)replacing with mean , mode or, median

 a) Forward Fill
 f_cdata = cdata.fillna(method = "ffill", inpace = True)